-- Allergens such as dust mites, pollen, molds, pollution, and pet dander.
+- Allergens include dust mites, pollen, molds, pollution, and pet dander.

 - Common cold, influenza, and other respiratory diseases.

-This list is not all triggers, of course, there are other things as well that may also trigger your asthma or allergies.
-It is important to know which triggers are problems for you.
+This list is not all triggers.
+Of course, there are other things as well that may also trigger your asthma or allergies.
+It is essential to know which triggers are problems for you.
 You may need help from your doctor.
-He may suggest:

 - Skin testing to test for allergies.

 - A specific diet to watch for food allergies.